Linke-Hofmann R.I: Development

 The capacious fuselage housed the crew compartments as well as the four engines and their clutches and combining gearboxes.
 This configuration offered the advantage that the engines could be accessed in-flight for adjustment or minor repairs.
 However, there were serious problems during development with engine cooling and vibration.

 Construction of the R.I was largely of wood covered by transparent Cellon (Cellulose acetate) in the first prototype, R.I number 8/15, and lozenge camouflage fabric in the second aircraft, 40/16.

 Cellon was used with the intention of making the aircraft partially transparent and so less visible; however, the Cellon reflected sunlight, making the aircraft more visible, before quickly yellowing due to the effect of ultra violet radiation.
 It also shrank and stretched due to in-flight temperature changes, with detrimental effect on trim.

 The forward section of the fuselage was divided into three levels.
 The top deck housed the pilots and wireless station, the middle the engine compartment and the lower the bombardiers, fuel tanks and payload.
-It has to be noted that this configuration would have made the aircraft top heavy when, after expending its fuel and weapon payload, it eventually landed.
+This configuration would have made the aircraft top heavy when, after expending its fuel and weapon payload, it eventually landed.